fabridamicelli/bingo_percolation/README.md

 # Let's play bingo percolation!

-It's not coffee, but still percolates.
-It's Bingo!

 _Disclaimer:_ what you're about to read might be totally trivial and analytically solvable after a tiny bit of combinatorics/probabilities gymnastics.
 If that already sounds boring, imagine actually going through it with pen and